webix-hub/docs/data/desktop/webix_remote.md

 Webix Remote
 ==============

-Webix Remote is a special protocol that allows the client component to call procedures on the server directly.
+Webix Remote is a special protocol that allows the client component to call functions on the server directly.

 Thus, Webix Remote provides a quicker and more simple communication with the server in comparison with REST API.